KrisitVvv/Based-on-TCP-Vehicle-Communication-System/README.md

 ## Information
 This project is sloved in scenarios where the A-pillar of a vehicle or roadside parking causes a blind spot,a pedestrian suddenly appears in the driving path,how to avoid the collision?

-We similation the roadside camera and two vihicle in pedestrian appers in the road.Firstly,we use a camera to capture the video,and accross YOLOv5 to recognize the pedestrian or motocycle.If the pedestrian or motocycle appears in the road,computer will send a warning to all vehicles within the range,the vehicle received the warning,and the vehicle will emergency stop.Besides that,we consider the front vehicle have emergency stop,the following vehicle not in the broadcast range,so the following vehicle have a risk of rear-end collision.To solve this problem, we introduced the vehicle to vehicle communication system.The system not only in the one scenarios applicable,but also in any front vehicle emergency stop to avoid the collision.
+We simulation the roadside camera and two vehicle in pedestrian appers in the road.Firstly,we use a camera to capture the video,and accross YOLOv5 to recognize the pedestrian or motocycle.If the pedestrian or motocycle appears in the road,computer will send a warning to all vehicles within the range,the vehicle received the warning,and the vehicle will emergency stop.Besides that,we consider the front vehicle have emergency stop,the following vehicle not in the broadcast range,so the following vehicle have a risk of rear-end collision.To solve this problem, we introduced the vehicle to vehicle communication system.The system not only in the one scenarios applicable,but also in any front vehicle emergency stop to avoid the collision.
 <p align="center"> <img width="525" height="344" src="https://github.com/user-attachments/assets/e95dbd17-36e3-4335-b0be-09716dfc0b50"/> </p>

 ## Environment
 ### Software and Hardware
-We develop this project in a PC and two Songling Vehicle.The vehicle is equipped with a NVIDIA Jetson AGX Xavier,running Ubuntu 18.04.
+We develop this project in a PC and two Songling Vehicle.The vehicle is equipped with a NVIDIA Jetson AGX Xavier,and running Ubuntu 18.04.

 We use Conda to manage our software environment.In the project,we use Python and **yolov5** to achieve the vehicle detection.If you want to reproduce this repository,you can follow the steps below:
 * Computer Environment: